fzaamir/aztec-sequencer-node-auto-setup/README.md

-# 🚀 AZTEC-NETWORK • FULLY AUTOMATED SEQUENCER NODE INSTALLER
+# 🚀 AZTEC-NETWORK • FULLY AUTOMATED SEQUENCER NODE

 Deploy and manage an **Aztec Sequencer Validator Node** on **Ubuntu 20.04/22.04** using this interactive installer.